Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-history/README.md

 ## Contracts

-**Origin/Destination Chain Contract:** [UniswapHistoryDemoL1](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-history/UniswapHistoryDemoL1.sol) handles resynchronization requests and processes responses.
+**Origin/Destination Chain Contract**: [UniswapHistoryDemoL1](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-history/UniswapHistoryDemoL1.sol) handles resynchronization requests and processes responses.
 It emits `RequestReSync` for new requests and `ReSync` for processed data.

-**Reactive Contract:** [UniswapHistoryDemoReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-history/UniswapHistoryDemoReactive.sol) subscribes to Uniswap V2 sync events and processes resynchronization requests.
-It updates historical reserve data and emits `Sync` events for new data.

 **Reactive Contract**: [UniswapHistoryDemoReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-history/UniswapHistoryDemoReactive.sol) subscribes to Uniswap V2 `Sync` events via `UNISWAP_V2_SYNC_TOPIC_0` and resynchronization requests via `REQUEST_RESYNC_TOPIC_0` on Ethereum Sepolia.
 It maintains a history of pair reserves in a local data structure.
 When a new `Sync` event arrives, the contract appends a record of the updated reserves and emits its own `Sync` event.
 On detecting a resync request, it retrieves the last known reserves up to the requested block number and emits a `Callback` event containing those reserves.
 As an extension of `AbstractPausableReactive`, this contract also supports pausing and resuming subscriptions.